Sean-w94/atmos/article.md

 This was one of those occasions.

-The hard deadline in this case was an internal conference where our goal was to engendre excitement for technology among stakeholders.
+The hard deadline in this case was an internal conference where our goal was to engender excitement for technology among stakeholders.

 We decided to build a real-time conference voting application that allowed for input via personal devices (mobile, tablet, laptop)